-- The $500 confirmation deposit required as part of the program application is applied to the program cost.
+- The $500 deposit required as part of the program application is applied toward the final program cost.

-- Includes: WSU tuition/fees for the 6 credits associated with this program, roundtrip airfare, in-country transportation, all lodging, most meals, and admission/event fees for all educational activities such as deep-sea kayaking, guided eco-hike, snorkeling, etc.
+- The program cost includes: WSU tuition/fees for the 6 credits associated with this program, roundtrip airfare, in-country transportation, all lodging, most meals, admission/event fees for all educational activities, and the Study Abroad Administrative Fee.

 Dr. Tamara Berg (email@example.com)

 Kathy Jicinsky, Assistant Director of Study Abroad for Faculty-led Programs

 - February 1, 2022: Application deadline.
 Complete applications and a $500 confirmation deposit are due to be considered for this program.
 Students will be accepted for this program on a rolling basis.

 - February 13, 2022: If you are accepted for the program and withdraw after this date you are financially responsible for the full cost of the program regardless of participation.